-Long ago, being a handyman was a matter of having the skills to perform odd jobs and/or construction projects and offering your skills where needed.
+Long ago, being a Florida handyman was a matter of having the skills to perform odd jobs and/or construction projects and offering your skills where needed.
 Today, however, each state has its own set of laws regarding the training and license acquisition for an individual or company looking to be in the handyman business.

 By definition, a handyman is a versatile laborer who is skilled in a variety of repair, maintenance, and construction tasks.
 The basic handyman skills required to become a professional contractor include but are not limited to:

 - Window and door installation and repair

 - Painting and drywall

 - Flooring installation and repair

 - Lighting and ceiling fan installation